Laredo ISD police adding Reveal body cameras to uniforms

 "Anytime that the officer is being called on and they're requesting for assistance, we automatically turn on the cameras for those situations," Villarreal said.
 "It doesn't matter if it's at an elementary all the way to high school or even certain offices — everything is going to be recorded with the officer because they're requesting a service call for a police officer.

-"We're trying to build the transparency with law enforcement, with our police department and with the public."
+"We're trying to build the transparency with law enforcement, with our police department, and with the public."

 More benefits from the usage of body cameras are found in its functions.
 During Friday's training session, officers learned to keep their cameras on a pre-event buffer mode.
 The ready-to-record function adds extra context and information to an incident by capturing the 30 seconds before an officer has initiated filming.

-As customised in the software, officers only have access to footage recorded by their designated camera.
-However, they have the capability to share footage with another officer relevant to an incident.
+As customized in the software, officers only have access to footage recorded by their designated camera.
+However, they have the capability to share the footage with another officer relevant to an incident.
 Videos are kept for a minimum of 90 days, but certain footage marked as evidence can be saved for longer.
 Depending on the custom classifications created by LISD in the software, videos can be saved anywhere from six months to 10 years.

 "We're using our technology to the best benefit of everybody," Villarreal concluded.